IanFinlayson/exploring-cs/chapter01.md

 have been constantly built and improved upon until the present day.

-Despite being as large as rooms, these older computer were laughably limited compared to even the most basic of today\'s computers.
+Despite being as large as rooms, these older computer were laughably limited compared to even the most basic of today's computers.
 The Z4 ran at 40 Hz and had 512 bytes of memory.
 The first iPhone, released in 2007, could run at 620 MHz (15 million times faster), and came with at least 4 GB of memory (7 million times more).